-Google reponds to Microsoft's privacy claims, says they are all mythsBy Ron on Thursday, Feb 2nd, 2012 at 10:02AM
+Google reponds to Microsoft's privacy claims, says they are all mythsWritten by Ron on February 02, 2012 - 10:02AM @ronwinbeta

 "The changes Google announced make it harder, not easier, for people to stay in control of their own information.
 We take a different approach – we work to keep you safe and secure online, to give you control over your data, and to offer you the choice of saving information on your hard drive, in the cloud, or both," Frank X. Shaw, Corporate Vice President of the Microsoft Communication states.